-Good hand/eye coordination serves those who play Nintendo of America games well.
-Serving as the Western Hemisphere distribution headquarters for Japan's Nintendo, the company makes the #1 home game console, Wii (pronounced "we"), which is motion controlled and able to access Netflix.
+Nintendo of America is the Western Hemisphere distribution headquarters for Japan's Nintendo, which makes the #1 home game console, Wii (pronounced "we"), which is motion controlled and able to access Netflix.
 It also makes the #1 handheld game console, Nintendo DS, which features two screens and intuitive touch controls.
 On those consoles, users can access and play such classic games as Mario Bros., Donkey Kong, Pokémon, and Zelda.
 Nintendo of America is also well known for legacy systems, NES and Game Boy.
 Nintendo of America serves the US, Canada, Mexico, and Brazil.

 Although Nintendo's brand is more attached to Mario and its other marquee titles, the company's recent success is just as much about reaching into new gaming populations.
 Nintendo churns out other titles that support its "global population expansion" mantra.
 Its "Touch Generations" software lineup offers general interest games such as Wii Fit Plus, Brain Age, Art Academy, and Club House Games, as well as the Personal Trainer series that includes titles teaching cooking and math.